 The Greene Grape

-Quaint and cozy, this Fort Greene wine shop stocks a good number of wines from around the world as well as an abbreviated, but well-considered selection of specialty spirits.
+Quaint and cozy, this Fort Greene wine shop stocks a good number of wines from around the world as well as an abbreviated, but well-considered selection of artisanal spirits.
 Make it a meal and head to their provisions shop a few doors down, which hosts an in-house butcher, fishmonger and full cheese counter.

 Coordinates: 765 Fulton St.; 718-797-9463; brooklyn.greengrape.com